Bheki0987/A-B-Testing-Credit-Card-vs.-Cash-Fares-NYC-Yellow-Taxi-Data/README.md

 ## 📂 Files in This Repository

-- `Automatidata_AB_Test_Notebook.ipynb`: Jupyter notebook with full code and analysis
+- `Automatidata_AB_Test.ipynb`: Jupyter notebook with full code and analysis
 - `Executive_Summary.pdf`: 1-page summary of insights and recommendations
 - `PACE_Strategy_Document.pdf`: Answers to project planning and reflection questions
 - `README.md`: This project documentation